sjoblomj/feeder/README.md

 Simply update `sites.yaml` with the websites and data you find interesting.
 To scrape, run the `scrape.sh` script, and then open `feeder.html` in your browser.

+In order to not have git bug you about `sites.yaml` being changed, you can run `git update-index --assume-unchanged sites.yaml`.
+To have git track the file again, run `git update-index --no-assume-unchanged sites.yaml`.

 ## Dashboard usage

 In the dashboard, one can mark entries as "seen".
 By doing so, one can visually keep track of which items have been read, and any new items will be clearly visible.